Astrls/mongodb_exercise/readme.md

-### Training exercise on MungoDB
+# Training exercise on MongoDB

-## Creating a full stack app with Node.js, Express and MungoDB
+## Purpose
+This repo contains exercises designed to manipulate MongoDB.
+It tackles the concepts of *data modelling, querying, inserting* Data is hosted on MongoDB Atlas